MariamGharieb/MariamGharieb/README.md

 - 👋 Hi, I’m @MariamGharieb
 - 👀 I’m interested in Manual testing
-- 🌱 I’m currently learning in faculty of Computers and AI in Cairo University
+- 🌱 I’m graduated from faculty of Computers and AI in Cairo University
 - 💞️ I’m looking to collaborate on new real project
 - 📫 How to reach me:
 - 💻 My email: mariamgharieb24@gmail.com